wintermi/csharp-tmbundle/Readme.md

 # Todo #

 * Symbol List: Operators
-* Properties: Not accurate marked when { is on newline
+* Properties: Not accurately marked when { is on newline